shd327/Note-Taker/README.md

 npm install express
 ```

-Run the the best team profile generator by typing the following in the terminal:
+Run the the best app by typing the following in the terminal:
 ```
 node server.js
 ```